chloeeekim/TIL/ISTQB/CTFL-AT/1_Agile Software Development.md

 Agile projects have short iterations enabling to receive early and continuous feedback throughout development lifecycle
 **Continuous integration** is one way to provide rapid feedback

+Benefits of early and frequent feedback include:
+- Avoiding requirements misunderstandings: issues detecting later in progress are more expensive to fix
+- Clarifying customer features requests, making them available for customer use early: product better reflects what the customer wants
+- Discovering, isolating, and resolving quality problems early
+- Providing information to team regarding its productivity and ability to deliver
+- Promoting consistent project momentum